 pablo fuentes linguistics

 I am also interested in language documentation.
-I am conducting a documentation project focused on Chedungun, the Mapudungun dialect spoken by the Pehuenche people.
-The project is funded by the Endangered Languages Documentation Programme (ELDP) and involves audio-visual recordings of an ascensional migratory journey to the Pehuenche summerlands, around the Andean valley of Butalelbún, Chile.
+I am conducting a documentation project focused on Chedungun, the Mapudungun dialect spoken by the Pewenche people.
+The project is funded by the Endangered Languages Documentation Programme (ELDP) and involves audio-visual recordings of an ascensional migratory journey to the Pewenche summerlands, around the Andean valley of Butalelbún, Chile.
+I am the main depositor of approximately 10 hours of audiovisual recordings in the Endangered Language Archive (SOAS, University of London).